openhab/openhab-vscode/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: General Issue Template
+name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---